collapsed-stacks/startups/questions/267/minimum-monthly-basic-salary.md

 - posted by: [BroiSatse](https://stackexchange.com/users/2706802/broisatse) on 2014-08-07
 - score: 9

-<p>There is no legal obligations for the directors to be employed at the company and hence they can work for free.</p>
+There is no legal obligations for the directors to be employed at the company and hence they can work for free.

-<p>This obviously only makes sense if director agrees for such terms, and it is usually the case when he/she is also a shareholder of the company, so that he/she is paid with company's dividend.</p>
+This obviously only makes sense if director agrees for such terms, and it is usually the case when he/she is also a shareholder of the company, so that he/she is paid with company's dividend.

-<p>Naturally if you rather prefer to have employment contract with the company, you need to be registered as an employer with HMRC and the salary needs not to be lower than national minimum wage.</p>
+Naturally if you rather prefer to have employment contract with the company, you need to be registered as an employer with HMRC and the salary needs not to be lower than national minimum wage.

-<p>Have a look at this link: <a href="https://www.gov.uk/running-a-limited-company/taking-money-out-of-a-limited-company">https://www.gov.uk/running-a-limited-company/taking-money-out-of-a-limited-company</a></p>
+Have a look at this link: https://www.gov.uk/running-a-limited-company/taking-money-out-of-a-limited-company